 \subsection{Proof of the upper bound for outerplanar graphs}

 Let $G$ be an outerplanar graph.
 Then $G$ is a subgraph of a maximal outerplanar graph $G^+$.
 Since any $p$-centered coloring of $G^+$ can be restricted to $G$, we may assume $G=G^+$.
 It is well-known that maximal outerplanar graphs are 2-trees.
 In particular,~$G$ is chordal.
 Let $(V_0,V_1,\ldots)$ be a BFS-layering of $G$. \begin{klaim} The subgraph $G[V_i]$ of $G$ induced by $V_i$ is a linear forest, i.e., each connected component of it is a path. \end{klaim} \begin{proof} Contracting $G[\bigcup_{j< i} V_j]$ and deleting $G[\bigcup_{j> i} V_j]$ yields a minor $M$ of $G$ that consists of $G[V_i]$ and an additional apex $a$ adjacent to every $v\in V_i$.
 Since adding an apex increases the treewidth by exactly one, we have $\tw(G[V_i])\leq 1$, so $G[V_i]$ is a forest.
 Assume $v\in G[V_i]$ has (at least) 3 neighbors $x,y,z\in G[V_i]$.
 Deleting the edge $av$ and all vertices except $x,y,z,v,a$ from $M$ yields a $K_{2,3}$-minor of $G$, which is a contradiction with $G$ being outerplanar.
-Thus $G[V_i]$ is a forest with all vertices of degree at most $2$, as desired. \end{proof} We will refer to the connected components of $G[V_i]$ as the \emph{layer paths} of $G[V_i]$.
+Thus $G[V_i]$ is a forest with all vertices of degree at most $2$, as desired. \end{proof}